junxit/us-congress-bills-116/bill.md

 That the House of Representatives—

-- **(1)** calls on the United States and North Korea to begin the process of reuniting Korean-American divided family members with their immediate relatives within 60 days of the adoption of this resolution through ways such as—
+- **(1)** calls on the United States and North Korea to begin the process of reuniting Korean-American divided family members with their immediate relatives through ways such as—
-  - **(A)** exchanging information of divided family members in the United States and North Korea who are willing and able to participate in a pilot program for family reunions;
+  - **(A)** identifying divided families in the United States and North Korea who are willing and able to participate in a pilot program for family reunions;
-  - **(B)** finding matches for members on the divided family member registry through organizations such as the Red Cross; and
+  - **(B)** finding matches for members of such families through organizations such as the Red Cross; and
   - **(C)** working with the Government of South Korea to include American citizens in inter-Korean video reunions;
 - **(2)** reconfirms the institution of family as inalienable and, accordingly, urges the restoration of contact between divided families physically, literarily, or virtually; and
-- **(3)** calls on the United States and North Korea to pursue reunions as a humanitarian priority of immediate concern, delinked as much as possible from conflict, before attempts at or achievement of normalized relations are made.
+- **(3)** calls on the United States and North Korea to pursue reunions as a humanitarian priority of immediate concern.